 But the efficacy of any protein shake depends on the quality of your protein powder, so opt for organic, grass-fed whey concentrate, and avoid whey isolates and powders made with artificial ingredients.

 Do protein shakes really work?

 Protein shakes work to help you build lean muscle mass, reduce muscle loss, and ease hunger or cravings.
 Research shows that having a whey protein shake right before a meal will help regulate your blood sugar levels and reduce your hunger levels so you eat less.
 Many studies also prove that protein supplementation promotes the recovery of muscle function and athletic performance, and boosts energy levels.

 How is whey different than casein protein?

-One scoop (28 grams) of whey protein powder contains roughly the following: (6)
+According to the USDA, one scoop (28 grams) of whey protein powder contains roughly the following:

 - 100 calories

 - 20 grams protein

 - 1.5 grams fat